MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 ### International availability

 Make sure that Omnichannel for Customer Service is available in your region.
-More information: [International availability](international-availability.md)
+For more information, see [International availability](international-availability.md).

 ### Licensing